pudly/schmopera-hugo/content/articles/who-are-our-comprimarias-why-arent-they-funnier.md

 ---
-title: Who are our comprimarias, & why aren't they funnier?
+title: "Who are our comprimarias, &amp; why aren&#039;t they funnier?"
 ---

 When we think of comprimario roles, they're usually male.
 Monostatos (*Die Zauberflöte*), Dr. Bartolo (*Il barbiere di Siviglia*), Bardolfo and Pistola (*Falstaff*), Goro (*Madama Butterfly*), all dudes, unless the director is concept-productioning the &$%# out of the show.
 Comprimario characters have the potential to steal the show, especially if they're given great comedy, like Dr. Blind in *Die Fledermaus* or the "Four Servants" in *Les contes d'Hoffmann*.